angular/angular/src/cdk/drag-drop/drag-drop.md

 ### Transferring items between lists
 The `cdkDropList` directive supports transferring dragged items between connected drop zones.
-You can connect one or more `cdkDropList` instances together by setting the `cdkDropListConnectedTo` property.
+You can connect one or more `cdkDropList` instances together by setting the `cdkDropListConnectedTo` property or by wrapping the elements in an element with the `cdkDropListGroup` attribute.

 <!-- example(cdk-drag-drop-connected-sorting) -->

 Note that `cdkDropListConnectedTo` works both with a direct reference to another `cdkDropList`, or by referencing the `id` of another drop container:

 ```html
 <!-- This is valid -->